collocations.org

 She needed only one more stamp to complete her collection.

-a new building to house the national collection of arms and armour
+a new building to house the national collection

 display, exhibit, show

-consult, study
+consult, examine, study

 Historians frequently ask to consult the collection.

-organize
+catalogue, organize

-COLLECTION + VERB
+collection + VERB

 consist of sth, contain sth, include sth